 I am convinced that junior school is mostly a waste of time and strung out over so many years just to keep kids under control and their parents in the workforce.

 Does that sound crazy to you?
-School is important isn’t it?
+School is important, isn’t it?
 Surely the government knows best when it comes to education.
 Does it?
 I think the government’s agenda is nothing to do with providing the best possible education.

 We are a family, we have time, to be creative, for each other, to do things together.
 Taking the daily, weekly and termly structure of school out of my life has done wonderful things for my stress levels and given me and the boys the freedom to pursue whatever it is we want to do.

 I get to see the boys growing and changing from a ringside seat, not just on weekends and holidays.
 They spend more time with their family, immediate and far away.

 It is the most fulfilling, absorbing and interesting job I have ever had and I learn so much alongside them.

 We write our curriculum, we focus on subjects because they are of interest to us, not because the government thinks we should.
 Our curriculum is government approved every year and rubber-stamped.